 Please refer to our Consumer Data Right (CDR) Policy for information on your rights under the CDR legislation and how we deal with your CDR data.

 We are committed to providing applicants, customers, and other parties whose personal information we hold, a fair and responsible system for the handling of their complaints.

 If at any time you have any complaints in relation to privacy, please contact our Privacy Officer at one of the points referred to in this policy.
 We will seek to address any concerns that you have through our complaints handling processes and in most cases will respond within 30 days of receiving your complaint.

-If we are unable to resolve your complaint to your satisfaction you may refer your concerns to the Credit and Investments Ombudsman and following this to the Office of the Australian Information Commissioner.
+If we are unable to resolve your complaint to your satisfaction you may refer your concerns to the Australian Financial Complaints Authority (AFCA) or the Office of the Australian Information Commissioner (OAIC).

 03 8635 9999

 How to contact the AFCA

 Liberty Financial Pty Ltd ABN 55 077 248 983 | Credit provided by Secure Funding Pty Ltd ABN 25 081 982 872 | Australian Credit Licence 388133 | Both trading as Liberty Financial.